epitech-mirroring/R-Type/CONTRIBUTING.md

 3. Work on the issue you picked.
 4. Commit your changes following the [commit messages convention](#commit-messages-convention).
 5. Push your changes to the remote repository.
-6. Create a pull request to merge your branch into the `develop` branch *(don't forget to add the linear code in the pull request name e.g. `📝 Add the project README.md (EPI-123)`)*.
+6. Create a pull request to merge your branch into the `develop` branch.
+*(don't forget to add the linear code in the pull request name e.g. `📝 Add the project README.md (EPI-123)`)*.
 7. Wait for the code review and address the comments if needed.
 8. Once the code review is approved, the pull request will be merged into the `develop` branch.